Away With The Steiners

 Cape Reinga is geographically the most northern point of the north island of New Zealand; 100km north of the nearest town of Kaitaia.
 There aren’t any shops nearby making it the perfect outing for a day trip with a picnic.

-Mangonui Four Square; an iconic NZ supermarket, and this one juts out over the sea!
+This is an iconic New Zealand supermarket that juts out over the sea!

-According to mythology, the spirits of the dead travel to Cape Reinga on their journey to the afterlife and leap off the headland through the roots of the 800-year-old pohutukawa tree.
-From their they descend to the underworld to return to their traditional homeland of Hawaii using Te Ara Wairua; the ‘Spirits’ pathway’.
+According to mythology, the spirits of the dead travel to Cape Reinga on their journey to the afterlife and leap off the headland through the roots of the 800-year-old Pohutukawa tree.

 Getting to Cape Reinga